arampuria19/Compilers/LR(0) Parser/ReadME.md

-Documenting and creating a README file for code is essential to help other developers understand how to use your code, what it does, and how to contribute or modify it.
-Below is a suggested structure for documenting your LR(0) grammar automaton code and creating a README file:

 ## LR(0) Grammar Automaton

 This is a Python implementation of an LR(0) grammar automaton, which can be used for parsing context-free grammars.
 The LR(0) parser can generate a parsing table for a given grammar and can be used to parse input strings based on that grammar.